-The Returned Items Export is a simple breakdown of your items that have been returned.
-It doesn’t include important transaction information such as the transaction ID, tax collected, modifiers, or cashier name.
+The Returned Items Export was a simple breakdown of your items that were returned.
+It didn’t include important transaction information such as the transaction ID, tax collected, modifiers, or cashier name.
 Returns by item are now detailed in the Transactions by Item Export.
 Check out the Transactions Table to view this report.
 It tells you everything you need to know about returned items and gives you more control over your exports with the ability to filter a search across any date range.

 - Top Selling Items Export

 The Top Selling Items Export offered redundant information regarding your popular inventory items.
 This information is now more streamlined on the Sales by Item report / export.